ThomasMertes/seed7/src/read_me.txt

   contain the C compilers clang and gcc.
 They also provide a 'make' utility.
 Depending on the version of macOS it might be necessary to install also XQuartz (the X11 support of macOS).
+  XQuartz can be installed using brew:

+    brew install --cask xquartz

+  After installing XQuartz the computer should be rebooted.
 If the x11 lib is not found it can be installed using brew:

     brew install libx11

-  The brew location must be linked to to /usr/local/include, so the C compiler can find it:
+  If /usr/local/include/X11 does not exist the brew location must be linked to to /usr/local/include, so the C compiler can find it:

     sudo ln -s /opt/homebrew/include/X11 /usr/local/include/X11